 In the Game Programming track, students learn about computer science, mathematics, and physics, specifically how each of these disciplines relates to video game programming.

 By learning the foundational skills of art, animation, and computer graphics, students in this track practice the skills necessary to produce sophisticated digital art for video games.

 Students in the Computer Engineering program study the mechanics of how computers work and learn how to use these powerful pieces of technology to their fullest potential.

 By focusing on the theory, history, and techniques of music and sound design, students in this program gain an understanding of what elements make a video game's soundtrack and sound effects a compelling experience.

 Because the Pre-College Program moves at an accelerated pace, DigiPen limits enrollment in this program to highly motivated students who have completed their sophomore, junior, or senior year of high school.

-$2,699 per four-week session, including a $50 non-refundable application fee.
-If admitted, students must submit a $549 non-refundable deposit within 10 business days of the date they are notified to secure their place in the program.
-The remaining balance of $2,100 is due by June 15, 2016.
+If admitted, students must submit this deposit within 10 business days of their acceptance notification to secure their place in the program.
+The remaining balance of $2,100 is due by June 1, 2019.